Kevin-Bronsdijk/LogicApps-Monitoring/README.md

 3. The Webjob only keeps track of custom events and therefore not summiting any other type of WebJob related diagnostic information.
 4. Logging is not real-time

+## Deployment

+Deployment is simple given that this is just a WebJob however, will include some pointers asap.
+If you have knowledge of Azure WebJobs (Deployment) and Applications Insight, this should be a walk in the park.

+1. Create or use an existing WebApplication / Website
+2. Create a new Application Insights environment use an existing environment
+2. Download the project and make sure that the ApplicationInsights.config and App.config file are updated with your information
+3. Deploy the project using the Azure Deployment Wizard
+4. Open Application Insights and Create a new Alert rule based on the custom metric called "Failed" which might not be there unless a failed run has been logged. (this label will likely change in the future)